 The Orioles bullpen is probably the most underrated aspect of the team.
 The club may have found some diamonds in the rough last year, and it led to them being able to trade away mainstays Mychal Givens and Miguel Castro.
 One of those standouts was Cesar Valdez, a 35 year old who debuted back in 2010, but since then only played in the MLB in 2017 and 2020.
 Spending time in the AAA since then, Valdez became a predominantly change-up pitcher in 2020, throwing the 77.9 mph pitch 83.2% of the time.
 It worked, as Valdez had a 1.26 ERA in 14.1 innings with 12 strikeouts.
 The change-up had an average against of .140 with a 31.6% whiff rate.
 He finished with three saves, second on the team behind Cole Sulser's five.
 Sulser actually had one of the higher ERAs among O's relievers despite his high role in the back of the bullpen.
 The 30 year old rookie had a 5.56 ERA with 19 strikeouts in 22.2 innings, and it was his 17% BB rate that killed him.
 A first round pick way back in 2013, 2020 looked like the year of Hunter Harvey after he succeeded in a short stint in 2019.
 Harvey was instead limited to 8.2 innings, where he allowed four earned runs.
 Harvey throws a high-90s fastball with a good curveball.
 Travis Lakins Sr. had pretty good standard stats, with a 2.81 ERA and 25 strikeouts in 25.2 innings.
 But, having a mostly blue Baseball Savant page is not great.
 Lakins had an xERA of 5.32, plus a high 11.2% BB rate.
 Paul Fry had a pretty nice season, increasing his K% to 29.6% (29 Ks in 22 innings).
 Fry also had a 2.45 ERA with a .184 xBA.
 Fry was actually not the best lefty reliever on the roster; that was strikeout man Tanner Scott, who K'd 23 in 20.2 innings, and has a 12.2 K/9 in his career.
 Both Scott's fastball and slider can strikeout batters with a high spin rate.
 Scott's 1.31 ERA was a big improvement on his 4.78 2019 mark.
 Another reliever who saw a big improvement on his 2019 numbers is Shawn Armstrong.
 Armstrong had a 1.80 ERA in 15 innings.
 His fastball had a .095 average against with a 2479 rpm.
 The 4th overall pick in 2015, the Orioles acquired Dillon Tate from the Yankees in 2018 for Zack Britton.
 Now 26, Tate had a 3.24 ERA in 2020.
 In his two year MLB career he has a 57.8% ground ball rate.
 Fringe starter Thomas Eshelman had a 3.89 ERA in 34.2 innings last year, but he only struck out 16 batters with a .298 xBA and a 6.11 xERA.

 The Orioles have two catchers who hit around league average and hit on opposite sides of the plate.
-If that doesn't smell platoon to you, then I don't know what doesn't.
+If that doesn't smell platoon to you, then I don't know what does.
 Well, catchers don't platoon as often as say, first basemen, but the Orioles have the option to.
 Pedro Severino will likely get most of the load, despite being the righty.
 Severino hit five home runs with a 95 OPS+ in 2020.
 Behind the plate, he has a strong arm and is very active before and after pitches.
 Chance Sisco, who is about a year and a half younger than Severino, is not a hit-for-average guy, with a career high .214 average in 2020.
 He does walk a lot, and that was able to get him to a .741 OPS and a 105 OPS+.

 The best player from the 2019 Orioles, Trey Mancini, is back after missing 2020 with cancer treatments.
 The O's will hope that Mancini picks up where he left off; he hit 35 home runs with an .899 OPS.
 The Orioles then stashed Mancini in right field, where he is not a great fielder, instead of first base, which was occupied by Chris Davis.
 Davis is still on the team, but unless the team designates him for assignment, he will be a walking contract taking up a roster spot.
 Davis went 6-for-52 with 17 strikeouts in 2020.
 The Orioles are taking a flier on Yolmer Sanchez, who went 5-for-16 for the White Sox last year.
 In 2019, he was Chicago's starting baseman, and won the AL Gold Glove there.
 The offensive returns weren't as good, as Sanchez had a .323 xSLG.
 The Orioles sold high on surprise standout Jose Iglesias, and signed Freddy Galvis to replace him at shortstop.
 Galvis has power; he hit 23 home runs in 2019, and seven in 2020.
 The rest isn't too great, as Galvis had a 27.9% hard hit percentage with an 86 OPS+.
 He is a smooth defender at shortstop although he had -3 outs above average there last year.
 Lefty bat Rio Ruiz hit nine home runs in 54 games, which is a 150 game pace of 25.
 The Orioles will definitely take that, but Ruiz also had a .216 xBA and a .267 xwOBA.
 Pat Valaika was a solid find for 2020, but we'll see if he can hold up success afterwards.
 Valaika hit eight home runs with a .791 OPS and a 114 OPS+.
 He also played all four infield positions and left field.